-I know it can be embarrassing if your kid is not acting right in public, and we don’t want anyone thinking we are not in control, so we yell at them to stop or berate them for whatever it is they’re doing wrong.
+I know it can be embarrassing if your child is not acting right in public, and we don’t want anyone judging us or thinking we’re not in control of our own children, so we yell at them to stop or berate them for whatever it is they’re doing wrong.

-Disciplining your child in front of their siblings is just as humiliating, so take them into another room to talk it out in private at home as well.
-They will respond much better.
+Disciplining your child in front of their siblings or other family members is just as humiliating, so take them into another room to talk it out in private at home as well.

 5. NO VIOLENCE

 This one is obviously a very controversial topic, so I will just give my personal opinion and beliefs on this.

-I understand that people think the generations are getting softer, brattier, and more entitled, and I completely agree.
+I understand that people think the generations are getting softer, brattier, more entitled, and I completely agree.

 Yes, it’s easier to slap them around and instill fear, but I think that is pretty pathetic if you ask me.